Blobbackup/Blobbackup/website/source/_posts/what-is-end-to-end-encryption.md

 author: Bimba Shrestha
 date: 2022-02-02
 section: content
 description: End to end encryption (E2E) is a phrase that gets thrown around often.
 Look through the website of any company that handles sensitive data and you’ll see it.
 But what does end to end encryption actually mean?
-Let’s look at plain old encryption first...
+Let’s look at plain old encryption...
 ---

 End to end encryption (E2E) is a phrase that gets thrown around often.
 Look through the website of any company that handles sensitive data and you’ll see it.
 But what does end to end encryption actually mean?